A Beginner’s Guide to Hong Kong Intellectual Property Rights

 Unsure how to navigate the landscape of Hong Kong IP laws?
 This guide is the perfect place to begin.
 Learn about IP registration, IP licensing, and the best practices for IP management.

-Intellectual property includes everything that is a product of intellect and creativity.
+Intellectual property rights protect intangible assets, everything that is a product of intellect and creativity.

-Legal protection for intellectual property stops others from stealing and profiting from your work.
-The right or protection is automatic for certain types of intellectual property.
-But for others, you have to apply for protection.
+Legal intellectual property protection stops others from stealing and profiting from your work.
+The right to protection is automatic for certain types of intellectual property, but for others, you have to apply for protection.

 The most common types of intellectual property rights include:

 It is the right that the owner of any original work holds.
-The work doesn’t have to be of a certain aesthetic or creative value to receive copyright protection.
+The work doesn't have to be of certain literary and artistic works to be under copyright law.

 You get a copyright when you create any literary or artistic work.
 Examples include books, musical compositions, drawings, paintings, films, sound recordings, and software.
 In general, creative industries benefit the most from copyright protection.